Bracteate: High medieval bracteates

+Bracteate of the Teutonic Order (13th-14th Century).

 Medieval silver bracteates are one-sided, stamped pfennigs from thin silver sheet, with a diameter of 22 to 45 mm.
 The coin image appears in a high relief, while the back remains hollow.
 The large area left much room for artistic representations.
 Usual were three denominations, a two-pfennig (Blaffert) with elaborate image, a one-pfennig (Hohlpfennig) with coarse image and hollow coins worth half a pfennig (Scherf).

 The bracteates were usually called back regularly, about once or twice a year, and had to be exchanged for new coins (Renovatio Monetae).
 For example, receiving three new coins for four old coins.
 The withheld 4th coin was called strike money and was often the only tax revenue of the coin mint-master.
-This system worked like a demurrage currency: People wouldn't hoard their coins, because they lost their value.
+This system worked like a demurrage currency: People were discouraged from hoarding their coins, because they lost their value.
 So, this money was used more as a medium of exchange than for storing value.
 This increased the velocity of money and stimulated the economy.

 This disruption disturbed the business interests of all those who were involved in the then money economy, namely the merchants who dominated in the German city leagues.
 The city leagues then introduced from 1413 a so-called Ewiger Pfennig ("eternal penny").

 The last bracteates were "traveller bracteates", embossed medallions worn as a pendant, that served as a type of presence mark for pilgrims and were in use until the 17th century.

 In some cantons of Switzerland, bracteate-like rappen, heller, and angster were produced during the 18th century.